 Kathryn Oberdeck specializes in the cultural, social and intellectual history of the US in the nineteenth and twentieth century, with emphases on working-class history, cultures of space and place, urban planning and cultures of sanitation and hygiene, and comparative histories of the US and South Africa.
 She published The Evangelist and the Impresario: Religion, Entertainment, and Cultural Politics in America, 1884-1914 (Johns Hopkins, 1999) and is currently at work on a history of the uses of urban planning and class conflicts over space and place in the company town of Kohler, Wisconsin and a comparative history on perspectives on urban blight from below in Chicago, Illinois and Durban, South Africa.

 Mark Steinberg works on the cultural and social history of Russia in the late nineteenth and early twentieth centuries, with a particular emphasis on the city, modernities, revolution, popular culture, and emotions.
 His book Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell 2002) examined these and other themes in the writing of worker-poets.
 In Petersburg Fin-de-Siecle (Yale 2011), he examined how a wide range of “urban writers,” especially newspaper journalists, interpreted the experience of modernity.
 Key themes included the street, death, decadence, time, and urban “moods.”
-His newest project explores normativity and deviance in urban public spaces in Leningrad, Odessa, and Shanghai in the 1920s and 1930s.
+His newest project explores deviance and discipline in urban public spaces in Leningrad, Odessa, New York, and Shanghai in the long 1920s.

 Carol Symes specializes in the cultural history of medieval Europe, with a focus on the history of public sphere formation, urban institutions and civic life, and the history of theater.
 She is the author of A Common Stage: Theater and Public Life in Medieval Arras (Cornell, 2007) and co-editor of Cities, Texts,and Social Networks, 400-1500: Varieties and Perceptions of Medieval Urban Space (Ashgate, 2010).
 Her current book project is a study of the public, performative contexts in which medieval documents were made, contested, and displayed.
 She is also beginning a new research project on the carceral landscapes of Elizabeth London, tentatively entitled "Shakespeare's Prisons."